 That 1988 paper went on to say “The purity of the sauna air is above all a factor contributing to the enjoyment of the bathing experience.
 The sauna air must not contain any obnoxious extent gaseous impurities, particles, or micro-organisms.
 The purity of the sauna air is ensured primarily by effective ventilation.”

 Today we know a lot more about CO2 and why proper ventilation is so critical to the enjoyment of sauna.
 But we also know that proper ventilation may be much more important than just the enjoyment part of sauna.
-And this not just for CO2 but for other impurities such as mold or bacteria that need to be dealt with.
+And this not just for CO2 but for other impurities such as mold or bacteria that need to be dealt with as well as particulate matter (PM2.5, etc).
 Proper ventilation is key to good sauna and this is exceedingly obvious if you read much about sauna in Finland or talk to anyone in Finland about sauna – they will always mention proper ventilation.

 Steam added to stale air is just that – steam added to stale air.
 It is not löyly.
 However, if you have a foundation of good fresh air that is not stale from too much CO2, that is free of perfumes, perspiration odors and other impurities and is of the proper temperature then when you add steam produced from ladling water on the stones you have löyly.